 What’s hard about it?

 This style of parenting demands that parents be hands off.
 You’ve got to learn to step back, to let your children make mistakes and maybe get a little bumped and bruised along the way.
-Your child will take part in activities that he&;ll fail at and others that might seem like a waste of time.
-If every time you look at your child you start to picture his future, this kind of parenting approach might not be right for you – at the very least, you may find it very difficult.
+Your child will take part in activities that they&;ll fail at and others that might seem like a waste of time.
+If every time you look at your child you start to picture their future, this kind of parenting approach might not be right for you – at the very least, you may find it very difficult.

 Resources to consider